Frogeum/go-frogeum/README.md

 Mining on the public Frogeum network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `frominer` instance.
-For information on such a setup, please consult the [PopcatMining subreddit](https://www.reddit.com/r/PopcatMining/) and the [frominer](https://github.com/frogeum-mining/frominer) repository.
+For information on such a setup, please consult the [FrogMining subreddit](https://www.reddit.com/r/FrogMining/) and the [frominer](https://github.com/frogeum-mining/frominer) repository.

 In a private network setting, however a single CPU miner instance is more than enough for